mlangguth89/downscaling-cgan/README.md

 # Setup

-Uses Python3.9.
+Uses Python3.9 and Tensorflow 2.8.2

+## To use with GPU (recommended)

 Create a new conda enviroment with:

 `conda env create -f environment.yaml`

-Then run:

-`pip install tensorflow-gpu==2.8.2`

-To use with a gpu (recommended) or:

-`pip install tensorflow==2.8.2`

-To use with a CPU (for some reason, tensorflow installation on conda doesn't seem to work)
+## To use with CPU

+Create a new conda enviroment with:

+`conda env create -f environment_cpu.yaml`

+## Notes

 Works on Linux, possibly not on Windows.